YelloNolo/Target-MyTime-To-Email/readme.md

 # MyTime Share

 > Share mytime.target.com schedule by email

+Note: This script is buggy, and as I no longer work at target, I will not be maintaning it 🥲

 ## Prerequisites